VishankTyagi07/ecommerce-sales-intelligence/README.md

 **Built with :heart: by Vishank Tyagi | December 2025**

 *This Project demonstrates end-to-end data analytics capabilities suitable for Data Analyst,Business Intelligence Analyst, and Analytics Engineer Roles*

+## License & Usage

+This project is **NOT open-source**.

+All rights are reserved by the author.
+Reuse, copying, modification, or redistribution of this repository or its contents is strictly prohibited without explicit permission.